- Ride alongside the cowboys, moving cattle, sorting and monitoring the various herds.

-- Shorter/longer stays are possible, but all arrivals at the ranch are on Sundays.
-There is no horseback riding on the day of arrival and there are no guided activities on Sundays at the Chico Basin Ranch.
+- Longer stays are possible, but all arrivals at the ranch are on Sundays.
+There is no horseback riding on the day of arrival and there are no guided activities on Saturday afternoong or Sundays at the Chico Basin Ranch.
 If you spend 2 weeks at the ranch some non riding activities will be proposed like fishing, hiking or others activities outside the ranch (to be paid additionally and locally).
 Please contact us.

 - Your first night at the hotel is not included but we would be happy to add to your quotation.

 - Children aged 6-11 years get a discount of around $399/€350/£315 in 2022, or $440/€450/£395 in 2023 (please contact us for the exact rate).
 The minimum age to ride at the ranch is 8 yo.